megwil/au-privacy-policy/au-privacy_policy.md

 Really strict rules apply to sensitive information, **so it’s very important that you include this topic if you collect sensitive information**.

-Sensitive information includes things like:
+In privacy law, sensitive information includes things like:
-- political beliefs,
+- political opinions;
-- race,
+- ethnicity;
-- religious beliefs,
+- religious beliefs;
 - sexual preference,
-- criminal records,
+- criminal records;

-And anything else that might be considered really personal.
+- health records or health information,

+and other kinds of [very personal or delicate information](https://www.oaic.gov.au/agencies-and-organisations/app-guidelines/chapter-b-key-concepts# sensitive-information).

 You will need to choose from 2 options to include in your privacy policy if your are collecting sensitive information:
 - Choose the first option if the provider actively seeks out sensitive information.
 For instance, if you ask about somebody’s medical history as part of your business.

-Or;
+Or:
 - Choose the second option if the provider doesn’t actively seek out sensitive information but does provide a way to store or publish it if individuals want to.

 ### Provider collects certain sensitive information actively.